guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Containers/Orchestration/Kubernetes.md

 <span style="color:#689d6a">object spec</span> <span style="color: #3588E9">--></span> provided by the user which dictates an object's desired state.

 <span style="color:#689d6a">status</span> <span style="color: #3588E9">--></span> provided by Kubernetes, this describes the current state of the object.

-<span style="color:#98971a">StatefulSet</span> <span style="color: #3588E9">--></span> object that manages stateful applications.
-Manages deployment and scaling of Pods, and provides guarantees about ordering and uniqueness of Pods.
-- a StatefulSet maintains a sticky identity for each Pod request and provides persistent storage volumes for the workloads
 ###### <strong style="color:#98971a">Pods</strong>

 A <span style="color:#98971a">Pod</span> is a single instance of an application.
 It's the <strong style="color: #b16286">smallest deployable compute object</strong> that can be created in Kubernetes and higher-level abstraction to run workloads.